2023.01

 See the Data cubes page for information on using IP dimensions to filter a visualization.

-If you create a dimension with type IP or IP prefix on a column that doesn't contain complex IP type data, Pivot converts the dimension type to String.
-IP filters do not work on string type data.
+If you create a dimension with type IP or IP prefix on a column that doesn't contain complex IP type data, Pivot converts the dimension type to string.
+IP filters don't work on strings but you can apply string filters to this data.

 Custom dimension examples